cm-verbose/TodoList/readme.md

 # Todo list
-A todo list apllication for creating todos, tasks.
+A todo list application for creating and managing tasks.
+Is hosted [here](https://cm-verbose.github.io/TodoList/) on Github Pages.

 ## Features

-- Creating a task
+Features of this app includes :

-- Deleting a task
+- Creating a task ;
-  - Deleting all tasks, with a button
+- Deleting a task, or deleting all tasks with one button ;
-- Editing a task
+- Editing an existing task ;
-- Sorting tasks
+- Sorting tasks (automatically sorts if IndexedDB is supported, on page reload) ;
-- Search for a task, with a specific query
+- Search for a task, with a specific query ;
-- On refresh, tasks persists with IndexedDB or LocalStorage
+- On refresh, tasks persists with IndexedDB or LocalStorage ;
-- Can be installed, is PWA conform
+- App can be installed, since a service worker is defined, along with support for PWA ;